Leica M9 vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the M9 and S1R can be found, respectively, in the Leica M9 Manual (free pdf) or the online Panasonic S1R Manual.

 So what conclusions can be drawn?
 Is the Leica M9 better than the Panasonic S1R or vice versa?
 The listing below highlights the relative strengths of the two models.